AnneZhang13/INFO536/project3/README.md

 |0    |114.12072    |22.543716    |2016-07-02 0:09:01    |0|

-Above is an example of what the data look like.
+Above is an example of what the training data look like.
 In the data/ folder, each .csv file is trajectories for 5 drivers in the same day.
 Data can be found at [Google Drive](https://drive.google.com/open?id=1xfyxupoE1C5z7w1Bn5oPRcLgtfon6xeT)
 #### Feature Description
 * **Plate**: Plate means the taxi's plate.
 In this project, we change them to 0~5 to keep anonymity.
 Same plate means same driver, so this is the target label for the classification.
 * **Longitude**: The longitude of the taxi.